dreamthreebs/Crowrite/README.md

 * HTML LEARNING
 * MARKDOWN LEARNING
 * PAPER
+* MATH

-CROW is the category that you can write without considering the subcategories which is relaxed to write.
+CROW is the category that you can write without considering the subcategories, so it is relaxing to write.